MicrosoftDocs/VBA-Docs/api/Access.Section.KeepTogether.md

 # Section.KeepTogether property (Access)

-You can use the **KeepTogether** property for a section to print a form or report section all on one page.
+Use the **KeepTogether** property for a section to print a form or report section all on one page.
 For example, you might have a group of related information that you don't want printed across two pages.
 The **KeepTogether** property applies only to form and report sections (except page headers and page footers).
 Read/write **Boolean**.

 ## Syntax